Welcome to the official website for the Wassamasaw Tribe of Varnertown Indians. We are a South Carolina state recognized tribe under Chapter 31,

 Title 1 of the SC Code of Laws of 1976, Section 1-31-40(A)(6)(10) and Chapter 139, Article 1 of the Code of Regulations.
 We are a 501 (c) 3 organization charted in South Carolina.

 The Wassamasaw Tribe of Varnertown Indians is a Native American community located on highway 17-A between the towns of Moncks Corner and Summerville near Carnes Crossroads.
+Community members can trace their bloodlines to multiple Native American lineages including: Etiwan, Edisto, Catawba, Cherokee, and other Settlement Indians.
 This community resides in Berkeley County, which at one time stretched from St. James, Goose Creek Parish to St. John’s Parish.
-We have been known by different names, the most common are Varnertown Indians and Summerville Indians.
-Currently, we have over 1500 documented bloodline descendants with over 200 years of history.
+We have been known by different names, the most common are Varnertown Indians, Summerville Indians, and Wassamasaw Indians.
+Currently, we have over 1500 documented bloodline descendants with over 300 years of history.

 We are eager to share our rich culture and history and welcome you to our community.
-Please follow us on facebook by clicking on the link below.
+Please follow us on our official social media pages by clicking on the links below.

 Wassamassaw Tribe of Varnertown Indians

 Twitter Community Page: